-Elmhurst College has established undergraduate teacher preparation requirements in three categories:
+Elmhurst University has established undergraduate teacher preparation requirements in three categories:

 - Integrated Curriculum: Courses that everyone must take for a bachelor’s degree